ervanalb/promap/README.md

 to do projection mapping.

-`promap` uses a projector and a single camera to compute the physical scene as viewed from the projector as well as a coarse disparity (depth) map.
+`promap` uses a projector and a single camera to compute the physical scene as viewed from the projector, as well as a coarse disparity (depth) map.

 You can import the maps that it generates straight into your digital video workflow,